AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

     aux.ads:5:4: error: corresponding test FAILED: Test not implemented. (aux-test_data-tests.adb:65) 2 tests run: 0 passed; 2 failed; 0 crashed.

-The next step would be to implement the actual unit tests in the ``obj/gnattest/tests/aux-test_data-tests.adb`` file.
-Just to show how the behavior looks like when the test is implemented, we can simply replace the calls to :ada:`Assert` in that file by :ada:`null`.
-If we do this quick change and rebuild the application, we get this message:
+Our next step is to implement the actual unit tests into the :file:`obj/gnattest/tests/aux-test_data-tests.adb` file.
+To show what the behavior looks like when the test is implemented, we can simply replace the calls to :ada:`Assert` in that file by :ada:`null`.
+If we do this change and rebuild the application, we get:

 .. code-block:: none